b4stet/py_aqua/readme.md

         - only one option can be ticked
         - `label` is the text displayed near the radio button,
         - `value` is the content received when the form is posted
-        - `Default` label is automatically added and selected for new quiz, meaning *not_answered* so that all items have a value when posting
+        - `Not Answered` option is automatically added and selected for new quiz, so that all items have a value when posting
     - `text`:
         - `placeholder`, if not empty string, is the text written by default in the text area
     - `table`: